deangela/time-warrior/GTD.md

 ### TIME WARRIOR WORKSHOP

-# Resources to Prioritize: Getting Things Done (GTD)
+# Resources for Managing Overwhelm: Getting Things Done (GTD)

 **GTD is more complicated but I use a lot of the techniques in conjunction with Personal Kanban.**